Interview by Sara Johnson

 Have a question about sous vide for Dr. Goussault?
 Submit your query via email to email@example.com and you may be featured.

-This gin-based cocktail from Chicago's The Aviary combines a kicky sous vide banana-curry syrup with a thick, creamy egg foam and nutmeg finish.
+This gin or rum-based cocktail from Chicago's The Aviary combines a kicky sous vide banana-curry syrup with a thick, creamy egg foam and nutmeg finish.

 Compression and sous vide make each ingredient sing in this elegant beet salad.